 The analysis will be performed for the expected demand level(s) for the Period in question as determined in accordance with paragraphs 23 and 24.

-National Grid will identify appropriate test scenarios in accordance with paragraphs 28 to 31.
+National Gas Transmission will identify appropriate test scenarios in accordance with paragraphs 28 to 31.

 For the selected Recipient ASEP, and the relevant demand level, the appropriate test scenario will be identified.
 This process may be repeated for additional scenarios identified in accordance with paragraph 30.